-For the 2010 reporting period, 50 U.S. carriers and 120 foreign carriers submitted the required disability-related complaint data.
-The total number of carriers that submitted data for the 2010 reporting period is the same in comparison to the 2009 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2010 while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
-The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify carriers that the reporting rule may apply to that have not filed the required reports.
-Since 2006, the Department has issued 16 cease and desist orders assessing civil penalties totaling more than \$380,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements.
+For the 2011 reporting period, 49 U.S. carriers and 119 foreign carriers submitted the required disability-related complaint data.
+The total number of carriers that submitted data for the 2011 reporting period has slightly decreased in comparison to the 2010 reporting period; however, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2011 while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
+The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify the carriers to which the reporting rule may apply that have not filed the required reports or have filed them late.
+Since 2006, the Department has issued 17 cease and desist orders assessing civil penalties totaling more than \$400,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements.

-The 50 U.S. carriers that submitted data for the 2010 calendar year reported receiving 19,347 disability-related air travel complaints, and the 120 foreign air carriers reported receiving 1,654 complaints during the same time period, for a total of 21,001 complaints received by these 170 carriers.
-More than half of the complaints reported (10,638) concerned the failure to provide adequate assistance to persons using wheelchairs.
-Overall disability-related complaints received by carriers for calendar year 2010 increased by approximately 23 percent over complaints received by carriers for calendar year 2009, with 3,851 more complaints received by U.S.

-carriers and 82 more complaints received by foreign air carriers.
-The overall consumer complaints received by DOT for calendar year 2010 increased by approximately 25 percent when compared to calendar year 2009.
-It is worth noting, however, that domestic and international passenger enplanements by U.S. carriers increased only slightly between 2009 and 2010 from approximately 703.9 million to approximately 726.3 million, an increase of approximately 3 percent.
-The Department's Aviation Consumer Protection Division routinely has discussions with individual carriers when it notices spikes or significant variations in complaint types or complaint levels.
+The 49 U.S. carriers that submitted data for the 2011 calendar year reported receiving 18,953 disability-related air travel complaints, and the 119 foreign air carriers reported receiving 2,419 complaints during the same time period, for a total of 21,372 complaints received by these 168 carriers.
+More than half of the complaints reported (11,010) concerned the failure to provide adequate assistance to persons using wheelchairs.
+The overall number of disability-related complaints received by carriers for calendar year 2011 increased by approximately 2 percent over the number for calendar year 2010, which is significantly less than the 25 percent increase in complaints from calendar year 2009 to calendar year 2010 that were reported to the Department.
+However, the number of complaints received by U.S. carriers decreased by 394 between 2010 and 2011.
+The number of complaints received by foreign air carriers, however, increased by 765.
+The overall number of consumer complaints received by DOT for calendar year 2011 increased by approximately 5 percent when compared to calendar year 2010.
+It is also worth noting that domestic and international passenger enplanements by U.S. carriers increased between 2010 and 2011 from approximately 726.5 million to approximately 736.5 million, an increase of approximately 1 percent.